kalpanibhagya/SheCoderessV1/README.md

 # SheCoderess<V.1.0>👸💻

-SheCoderess<V.1.0> is the competition held on 22nd and 23rd of July 2017 at Uwa Wellassa University(UWU) of Sri Lanka.
-This competition is organized by the IEEE WIE affinity group of UWU at university premises.
-60 teams from 8 government and private universities participated.
+SheCoderess<V.1.0>, a girls only hackathon which was held on 22nd and 23rd of July 2017 at Uwa Wellassa University(UWU) of Sri Lanka.
+This competition is organized by the IEEE WIE affinity group of UWU at university premises. **60 teams from 8 government and private universities** participated.
 Our team **UCSC Finite** won the First place. https://www.hackerearth.com/challenge/college/shecoderess-v-10-1/leaderboard/

 ![Team Finite](Us.jpeg)
 <div class="image-credits"><b>UCSC Finite (Credit: Sandali's phone)</b></div>

 _Team members:_